SpecDD

 Large specs are hard to keep in context and tend to rot.
 SpecDD prefers many small specs close to the code they govern.

-Can a project have multiple app specs?
+Can a project have multiple root specs?

 Should specs be reviewed?